fBloc/bloc-function-demo-py/README.md

         ).build_up()

         # Recommend group bloc functions, like below put all stock monitor about bloc functions into one group
+        # (of course you can split function in other way, like by team/code repo/language...)
         stock_function_group = bloc_client.register_function_group("Stock Monitor")
         # Every add_function method added a bloc function to register
         # so you can jump to each of it to learn how the bloc function is developed